permui/reproduce-papers/new-equations/Readme.md

 It will contain

-* [-] An Agda implementation of the NbE algorithm described in the paper.
+* [x] An Agda implementation of the NbE algorithm described in the paper.
 * [ ] An Agda proof of the soundness and completeness of the algorithm.